 To remove a project from your favorites, just click the three dots in the upper right and click "Remove from Favorites."

 Archive a Project

 Archived Projects are moved to the Archived Projects folder, which you can access from your Projects in the upper right.
-By archiving a project, you're still holding on to all of the project details without deleting it.

 Leave a Project

 If you were invited to a project and your role in the project is now over or you no longer need access to the project then you can opt to leave the project.
-Once you leave, the project will no longer be available and you'll need to be re-invited in order to access it.
+Once you leave, the project will no longer be available and you'll need to be re-invited to access it.
 Note: Project owners, or the creator of the project, cannot leave their own project.

 Delete a Project

 You can delete any Projects that you're not using or are incorrect.
 Deleting a Project deletes all of the information within the Project.
 If you accidentally delete a Project, our team can recover it for you as long as it hasn't been over 30 days.
 Just reach out to our Support team using the ? icon in BuildBook or by emailing us at [email protected].

 To easily filter your project list by a specific project title or type, enter the keyword you are looking for and the project list will begin to filter down.
 For example, you can look for a specific word or phrase in a project’s title or look for projects that are New Construction.